How to Say You’re Not Feeling Well Professionally

 Sick day message examples

-Using a business messaging app such as Pumble is a more convenient and quicker way to inform your boss and colleagues that you’re not feeling well.
-So, let’s take a look at some good examples of simple sick leave messages.
+Using a business messaging app is a more convenient way to inform your boss and colleagues that you’re not feeling well.

 Message example 1:

-If you have any questions, send me a message here in Pumble, so I’ll get back to you as soon as I see a notification.
+If you have any questions, message me here in Pumble, so I’ll get back to you as soon as I see a notification.

 Hope to feel better tomorrow!”